kwalker-dev/hci-quiz-app/README.md

 \
 Clone this project to your computer
 \
 \
+open the cloned project in visual studio code and open a terminal window
+\
 run 'npm install' on the project directory in command terminal to install dependencies
 \